-Our peer advocates use a non-judgmental and completely confidential approach.
+Our advocates use a non-judgmental and confidential approach.
 We are here to listen, offer support, provide information, and help you identify your options.

-If you are looking for long-term support, legal or medical advice, or other options we can make referrals and help you find what you are looking for
+If you are looking for long-term support, legal or medical advice, or other options, we can provide you with referrals and information about resources available to you.

-In addition to staffing the OUSAP office, our peer advocates create and provide educational programs about sexual assault, dating and domestic violence, stalking, bystander intervention, how to help a friend, and consent.
+In addition supporting and advocating for survivors, advocates at OUSAP create and provide educational programs about sexual assault, dating and domestic violence, stalking, and how to help a friend.

 These programs may be utilized by residential housing, faculty, staff, campus organizations, local businesses, and others upon request.
 For more information about our programs or if you would like to request a program, please contact firstname.lastname@example.org.